Cro-Mags: Reunion and legal battle over name ownership (2008–2019)

 In 2008, John Joseph and Jayson began playing shows under the Cro-Mags name with other established hardcore musicians such as Craig Setari from Sick of It All on bass and A.J.
 Novello from Leeway on guitar.
 In an October 2010 interview, Joseph revealed that they were planning to release a new album in 2011.
 This album never happened, as Joseph did not have the legal right to release music using the trademarked name Cro-Mags.

+During the 2010s Cro-Mags continued to tour the US and North America multiple times with acts such as Hatebreed, Eyehategod along with making multiple festivals appearances.

+On July 6, 2012, Flanagan was arrested for allegedly stabbing two current members of Cro-Mags, and biting one of them, backstage at the Webster Hall in New York City.
+Allegedly, Flanagan had been attacked in the dressing room.
+Flanagan was stabbed in the leg.
+He stated he drew the knife to defend himself and that the wound to his leg required 30 stitches.
+Charges were dropped in December 2012, due to a lack of cooperating witnesses.
+Flanagan was later sued in a civil action over the incident, but this suit was also dropped.

 In 2018, Flanagan filed a federal trademark infringement suit against John Joseph and Mackie Jayson in the Southern District of New York.
 In April 2019, Flanagan announced a settlement wherein he would own exclusive rights to the name Cro-Mags; simultaneously, Joseph announced his recognition of the settlement, and that he and his band would perform as the Cro-Mags JM, having been granted a limited license to use the name in this manner, beginning in August 2019.
-Later infringement by Joseph in 2022 resulted in a permanent injunction granted by the Federal District Court of the Southern District of New York.
+Joesph's version of the Cro-Mags then toured with Killswitch Engage during the summer of that year.
+Infringement by Joseph in 2022 resulted in a permanent injunction granted by the Federal District Court of the Southern District of New York.
 The rights to the Cro-Mags name now belong exclusively to Flanagan.